NMoroney/MachineLearningAndColor/src/mlc_kfurthest_outliers/readme.md

 The furthest points are computed as the sorted inverse distances to the centroid.

-The threshold or knee is computed with the [kneed](https://pypi.org/project/kneed/) library implementation of [kneedle](https://raghavan.usc.edu/papers/kneedle-simplex11.pdf) algorithm.
+The threshold or knee is computed with the [kneed](https://pypi.org/project/kneed/) library implementation of the [kneedle](https://raghavan.usc.edu/papers/kneedle-simplex11.pdf) algorithm.

 Below is result for a subset of RGBs labeled 'black' :